 - Breakfast.
 If you are offering eggs (depending on prices in your area these days!), hash browns, muffins or biscuits, toast, milk, produce, or whatever you enjoy at a breakfast bar, everyone will have full plates.

 - Mexican.
 Our family loves tacos, and with a variety of toppings available, they don’t mind using beans rather than meat at the bottom.
-Plus it’s very easy to use your typical spices and seasonings right in the beans to make it taste more like your usual meat.
+Plus it’s easy to use your typical spices and seasonings in the beans to make it taste more like your usual meat.